Don’t Settle for Less. Call Our Denver Motorcycle Accident Lawyers!

 There are many reasons why you should contact a Denver motor vehicle accident attorney after your motorcycle accident right away.
 Your lawyer will get to work developing your side of the story, locating evidence, talking with witnesses before the insurance company gets a chance, and assembling all of the records you need to make your case.
 Critically, your attorney will deal with the other driver’s insurance company so you don’t have to.
 You need to focus on your recovery rather than dealing with phone calls from an insurance adjuster who wants you to take a quick settlement.

-Waiting too long to speak with an attorney can jeopardize your case in the long run.
+Waiting too long to speak with a motorcycle attorney in Denver, CO can jeopardize your case in the long run.
 First, witnesses could go missing, vital evidence may be lost over time, and the delay gives the other driver’s insurance company a chance to develop their case.

 Most importantly, waiting too long to talk with a knowledgeable Denver motorcycle collision attorney could leave you without any chance of recovery at all.
 Colorado Revised Statute 13-80-101 states that tort actions for injuries or property damage arising out of the use or operation of a motor vehicle, such as a motorcycle accident, must be filed in court within three years from the date of the accident.
 Therefore, you cannot collect any compensation for damages if you do not file your case in court promptly.